-Can CBD help with asthma, and how?
+Can CBD help with asthma?

 Asthma is a respiratory disorder in which a person’s airways become inflamed and narrowed, causing coughing and chest pain, which, in severe cases, can make breathing difficult.

 The typical treatment for asthma is to open up the airways using an inhaler that sprays drugs.
 These medications provide short-term relief, while other steroid-based inhalers provide long-term comfort.

 CBD oil may be able to help avoid and reduce the frequency of asthma attacks with its potent anti-inflammatory and antispasmodic (suppresses muscle spasms) properties, making patients able to manage their symptoms.